Should a New Content Site Go Broad or Deep First (2026)

 prompt-library 22 4,300 62 1.4%

 1. Only after 150-200 total articles consider opening hubs 3 and 4 in parallel.
+By then each established hub is self-sustaining and a new one won’t strand the others.

 Implementation checklist

-• Content plan YAML lists at least 25 cluster slugs for the anchor.
+• Content-plan YAML lists at least 25 cluster slugs for the anchor.

 • Prebuild warns if a second hub opens before the anchor hits 25.